pth1993/nnvlp-package/README.md

 ```

 **Note**: This version works only for **MAC OS** and **Linux** environments.
 Installing **nnvlp** package may take a few minutes
-because it downloads Vietnamese word embeddings from Internet and installs **NLTK** data if you don't have them installed before.
+because it downloads Vietnamese word embeddings and **NLTK** data from Internet if you don't have them installed before.

 ## 4. References